- Mental Health

 PTSD causes

 Post-traumatic stress disorder (PTSD) develops when the brain’s response to a stressful event is so strong that it stays with you for many years after the event.
-The traumatic experience itself doesn’t cause PTSD; instead, the reaction you have to the trauma makes you more likely to develop PTSD.
+Complex PTSD (CPTSD) can be caused after exposure to prolonged or repetitive traumas, whether big or small.
+The traumatic experience itself doesn’t cause PTSD; instead, the reaction you have to the trauma or traumas makes you more likely to develop PTSD.
 Here are few causes of PTSD:

-Severe physical trauma: A person experiences an event that causes severe or prolonged pain, blood loss, or other severe physical damage to your body.
+• Severe physical trauma: A person experiences an event that causes severe or prolonged pain, blood loss, or other severe physical damage to their body.

 PTSD symptoms